skh960630/LSTM-TimeSeries-Prediction/README.md

 We use 65% of data to train the LSTM model and predict the other 35% of data and compare the predicted data with real data.

+International airline passengers: Number of passengers for each month in thousands

 ## Requirements
 Please check the version of libraries I used for this LSTM.